mili-project-manager/mili/.github/CONTRIBUTING.md

 * Complete testing of the modified code
 * Each commit message must follows the [Conventional Commits Specification](https://conventionalcommits.org/).
 This will be used for automatic generation of changelog.
 * No need to bump the version number, there will be someone responsible for the release.

-# Coding style

-* Use two Spaces for indenting
-* No semicolons
-* Use utf8 encoding